mattermost/docs/source/administration/2-x-upgrade.md

 5. Install new version
       1. Run `tar -xvzf mattermost-team-X.X.X-linux-amd64.tar.gz` to decompress the upgraded version and replace the current version of Mattermost on disk, where `X.X.X` is the version number to which you are upgrading.
 6. Restore the state of your server
-      1. Copy the backed up version of `config.json` in place of the default `config.json`.
+      1. Copy the backed-up version of `config.json` in place of the default `config.json`.
 7. Start your server and address any setting changes relevant in the latest version of Mattermost
       1. Run `sudo start mattermost`.
       2. Opening the **System Console** and saving a change will upgrade your `config.json` schema to the latest version using default values for any new settings added.